 How and why I'll sell dividend shares

-If I buy shares in accordance with a set of rules, then clearly I need a corresponding set of rules for selling shares.
+If I buy shares in accordance with a set of rules, then clearly I need a corresponding set of rules for deciding when to sell shares.
 In my experience, this is much harder to get right.

 In this week's post, I want to set out my first pass at defining the rules I'll use for selling shares in the quality dividend model portfolio.
 I expect these rules to evolve over time, but this is how I'm going to start.